If you had to guess, how many social media platforms do you think exist right now?

 That means showing them how effective your Instagram campaigns are in terms of cold hard cash:

-For that, you need to create a few specific KPIs and learn how to report them quickly, efficiently, and in concrete terms.
+For that, you need to create a few specific KPIs and learn how to report your Instagram analytics quickly, efficiently, and in concrete terms.

-But first, let’s get a quick refresher on a core concept to marketing reports: the difference between KPIs and metrics.
+But first, let’s get a quick refresher on a core concept to marketing reports: the difference between key performance indicators (KPIs) and metrics.

 The Difference Between a KPI and a Metric